hotosm/fAIr/backend/README.md

 # Build fAIr with Docker for Development
-- Install all the required drivers for you graphics in order to access it from containers
+- Install all the required drivers for you graphics in order to access it from containers , check your graphics and drivers with ```nvidia-smi```
 - Follow docker_sample_env to create ```.env``` file in your dir
 - Build the Image

 ```
 docker-compose up -d --build
 ```